What Workers, Students, and Employers Need to Know

 The two-year pilot program for work permits for dependent children of temporary foreign workers has not been renewed.
 However, dependent children with existing permits tied to their parent’s status can still apply for renewals.

-🚨 Important Deadline: End of Flagpoling
+End of Flagpoling

-LMIA Reforms: Stricter Compliance Rules
+Stricter Compliance Rules for LMIA Applications

-Additionally, higher wage thresholds now require employers to pay 20% above the provincial or territorial median wage for high-wage LMIAs; in BC, this is $34.62 per hour to qualify as high-wage.
+"Higher wage thresholds now require employers to pay 20% above the provincial or territorial median wage for high-wage LMIAs."

-For low-wage LMIA access, employment duration has been reduced to one year, down from two years.
-LMIAs for low-wage positions in census metropolitan areas with an unemployment rate of 6% or higher will not be processed.
+For low-wage LMIA approvals, the employment duration has been reduced to one year instead of two, and LMIAs will no longer be processed for positions in areas with an unemployment rate of 6% or higher.
 However, agriculture, food manufacturing, and healthcare roles remain exempt.

-⚠️ LMIA Activation Rule: Effective May 1, 2024, LMIAs must be activated within six months of issuance (previously one year), except for construction and healthcare professions due to longer recruitment timelines.
+Beginning May 1, 2024, LMIAs must be activated within six months of issuance rather than the previous one-year timeframe.
+Exceptions apply to construction and healthcare roles, where recruitment timelines tend to be longer.

-📌 Express Entry Change Coming in Spring 2025
+Express Entry Change Coming in Spring 2025

-The government has announced plans to eliminate job offer points under Express Entry to reduce fraud and shift the focus to skills and qualifications.
-This change has not yet come into effect but is expected by spring 2025Until then, job offer points remain valid under Express Entry.
+"This change has not yet come into effect but is expected by spring 2025.
+Until then, job offer points remain valid under Express Entry."

-Additionally, priority categories for 2025 will focus on healthcare, trades, and French-speaking applicants.
+Priority categories for 2025 Express Entry draws will emphasize applications from individuals in healthcare, skilled trades, and French-speaking professions.

 Updates for International Students

-To manage intake and align with labour market priorities, Canada has capped study permits at 437,000 for 2025, down from 509,390 in 2023.
-Applicants must now obtain a Provincial Attestation Letter (PAL) for approval.
+Canada is taking steps to manage study permit intake and align student immigration with labour market needs.
+The total number of study permits issued in 2025 has been capped at 437,000, a decrease from 509,390 in 2023.
+To apply, students must now obtain a Provincial Attestation Letter (PAL) from their province of study.

-PGWPs are now tied to programs in high-demand fields such as agriculture, healthcare, and STEM.
+"PGWPs are now tied to programs in high-demand fields such as agriculture, healthcare, and STEM."

-⚠️ Visitor-to-Work Permit Policy Ends
+Visitor-to-Work Permit Policy Ends

-As of August 28, 2024, visitors to Canada can no longer apply for employer-supported work permits from within the country.
-Work permit applications must be submitted from outside Canada or at a port of entry (where applicable).
+As of August 28, 2024, visitors to Canada can no longer apply for employer-supported work permits while inside the country.

-Exceptions: Certain categories of applicants may still be able to apply from within Canada, such as those eligible for Bridging Open Work Permits (BOWP) or open work permits under specific programs.
-Additionally, applications submitted before August 28, 2024, will continue to be processed.
+Exceptions remain for certain applicants, including those eligible for Bridging Open Work Permits (BOWP) or open work permits under specific programs.
+Applications submitted before August 28, 2024, will still be processed under the previous rules.

 Reinstatement of Visa Requirements for Mexican Citizens

-As of February 2024, Canada reinstated visa requirements for Mexican citizens.
-Exemptions apply to individuals holding valid U.S. non-immigrant visas or travellers with prior Canadian visas, provided they enter Canada by air.
+"Exemptions apply to individuals holding valid U.S. non-immigrant visas or those with a prior Canadian visa, provided they enter Canada by air."

-📣 DIY Immigration Applications Are Becoming a Thing of the Past
+DIY Immigration Applications Are Becoming a Thing of the Past

 For Workers and Students